-Your POS system doesn’t connect all your sales channels.
+Your POS system doesn’t connect all your sales channels

-You’re manually tracking inventory.
+You’re manually tracking inventory

 Manually tracking your inventory isn’t sustainable for business growth.
 Manual inventory management isn’t just a headache — it can cause errors and takes up valuable time that you or your staff could be devoting to other areas of the business.
-If you’re selling across multiple platforms, offering in-store pickup or delivery options, or have plans to scale, having a POS with an automatic inventory-tracking system is essential.
+If you’re selling across multiple platforms, offering in-store pickup or delivery options, or have plans to scale, having a POS with an automatic inventory tracking system is essential.

-Your POS system doesn’t accept certain payments.
+Your POS system doesn’t accept certain payments

 Customers expect options when it comes to paying, whether they’re in a store or checking out online.
-Besides cash and card, your POS system should allow a variety of ways for customers to pay — including digital wallet payments like Apple Pay or Google Pay, and contactless payment options like Tap to Pay on iPhone — which help improve the chances of making the sale.
+Besides cash and card, your POS system should allow a variety of ways for customers to pay — including digital wallet payments like Apple Pay or Google Pay, and contactless payment options like Tap to Pay on Android — which help improve the chances of making the sale.

 As buy now, pay later increases in popularity among younger consumers, offering payment features like Afterpay in store can help your business connect with customers and increase their options for purchase.
-Square Future of Commerce data found that 33% of retailers currently offer buy now, pay later options, and 41% of Gen Z-aged retailers, in particular, plan to add buy now, pay later options to enhance the in-store experience.

-Your POS doesn’t offer team management and marketing tools.
+Your POS doesn’t offer team management and marketing tools

 Your POS system is more than just a sales tool.
 The right POS system should allow you to manage your entire business and all necessary data from one place — including your team members and customers.
 Switching to a POS that allows you to manage your staff, set staff permissions, create schedules, and pay your employees helps streamline your workflow and frees up time, especially as you grow your team.